 4. Preview the searching results, choose files you need, and click "Recover" to get them back.

-Note: You need to save the recovered files to another usable drive so that you will not erase them mistakenly in Step 3.
+Note: You need to save the recovered files to another usable drive.
+By this means, you will not lose them again when you move forward to the steps to fix not mounted external drives in the following part.

-5. Have a check to ensure we have got all lost data back.
+5. Have a check to ensure you have got all lost data back.

 1. Launch Disk Utility.